ubuntu-mate/ubuntu-mate.org/blog/20141015-ubuntu-mate-utopic-release-candiate.md

 and boot logo display) these are not official Ubuntu patches and currently specific to Ubuntu MATE.
-If Ubuntu update the Plymouth packages without fixing these issues then you may experience regressions in Ubuntu MATE which, if you're using full disk encrytion, could *"brick"* your system.
+If Ubuntu update the Plymouth packages without fixing these issues then you may experience regressions in Ubuntu MATE which, if you're using full disk encryption, could *"brick"* your system.

 So, while we've *"fixed"* full disk encryption we still don't recommend